yodkwtf/docker-101/guide.md

 docker rmi <image-name>
 ```

-_Note: We can't remove an image if there's a container is created from it.
+_Note: We can't remove an image if there's a container created from it.
 We have to remove the container first._

 #### Remove an image forcefully (if there's a container created from it):